mchwalinska/4EU-Protist-diversity-course-2024/README.md

 To assign taxonomy for further diversity analysis, you need to download two files: `ASV table` (table.qza) and `representative sequences` in a fasta format.

-OTU table needs to be exported using QIIME2:
+To read the feature table, which represents your ASVs table, you need to export it using QIIME2:

 ```
 qiime tools export --input-path dada2/table.qza --output-path exported